(15 years and under)

 6-7 hours walking (Breakfast, Lunch, Dinner)

 Stride through ‘Windy Canyon’ in the central mountainous area of Great Barrier to the summit of Mt Hobson.
-The track is a combination of easy walking trails, steep climbs, stairways and bridges.
+This challenging track is a combination of easy walking trails, steep climbs, stairways and bridges.
 Traverse a range of spectacular landscapes… streams lined with beautiful native bush, peaceful wetlands and forests of kauri, rimu, kahikatea and more.
 Discover the historical remains of the early Kauri industry.

 At 621 metres and the highest point of the island, the 360 degree views from the summit of Mt Hobson are worth the climb!
 Walk through the preciously fragile Kaitoke Wetlands where delicate orchids and sundews sprinkle either side of the track.
 Listen out for the distinctive “u-tick” call of the rare fernbird or spotless crake, the presence of which indicates high wetland health and abundance of food sources.